top of page

 The future of global urban development is closely linked to the future of informal settlements.
 Climate change is expected to have severe impacts on informal settlements in sub-Saharan Africa.
 Nature-based solutions (NbS) are considered key in adapting to a changing climate while realising significant social and ecological benefits.

-Therefore, in the course of r u NbS, new nature-based water management solutions are co-designed, and built in informal neighbourhoods in Nairobi and Dar es Salaam, and evaluated using a MEL framework developed under the project.
+In the course of r u NbS, new nature-based water management solutions are co-designed and built in informal neighbourhoods in Nairobi, Embu Town (a secondary city in Kenya), and Dar es Salaam, and evaluated using a Monitoring, Evaluation, and Learning (MEL) framework developed under the project.

 1Scroll_NBS_updated.jpg